MegaGigaAsbl/CTF/Obscurity/README.md

 This challenge contains 1 flags that you have to find.

-The flag is of the format MeGaGiGa{...} where the dots are a readable text.
+The flag is of the format MegaGiga{...} where the dots are a readable text.

 ### Hints